MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-install.md

 For instructions, see [Manage Windows Insider Preview builds](wip-4-biz-manage-builds.md).

-> [!NOTE]
-> In this scenario, when the device of the user is not already Azure AD joined, the user still needs to add an Azure AD or Microsoft account to the machine manually.
-Otherwise, Windows Insider Preview builds will not be received.
+<b>NOTE:</b> If the user's device is not already Azure AD joined, the user needs to add an Azure AD or Microsoft account to the machine manually.
+Otherwise, Windows Insider Preview builds will not be installed.

 ## Install on a virtual machine
 There isn't anything special you have to do to run Windows 10 Insider Preview builds on a virtual machine.
 Once you have a virtual machine set up, you install just as you would on an individual device.
 If you need help setting up a virtual machine, see [Introduction to Hyper-V on Windows 10](https://docs.microsoft.com/virtualization/hyper-v-on-windows/about/).